 In T5.2, these two testbeds were stand-alone.
 In T5.3, however, they will be used as component TBs for a multi-connectivity TB.
+One concern about these two testbeds is that they have no balance in downlink and uplink data rates to ensure service continuity with the overall video quality.
+Therefore, the multi-connectivity testbed comprised of these two component TBs needs to be regarded as an early phase of the full functioning service continuity platform.
 D5.4 will be the relevant deliverable.
 Furthermore, the multi-connectivity TB will be used in T5.4 as inter-continental trial platform for Korea side.
 D5.6 will be the relevant deliverable.